 - Travel as lightly as possible.
 Not only will having a load of bags may make you more of a target if you’re by yourself, but it will also just be super annoying lugging all that stuff through a city.
 Try to keep it to one bag travel; looking like a lost hiker in an urban environment is neither a good look nor is it fun.

 The key thing is to take it easy.
 Take a few days off here and there to chill.
 Don’t do everything the guidebook tells you to do.
 Experience Berlin at your own pace.
 Do you want to sit in a cafe all afternoon instead of hitting up “the sights”?
 Do it!
 This is your trip, so do what you want (but definitely do keep those tips in mind!).

 Is Berlin safe for solo female travellers?

 Women visit, live and work in Berlin on the daily, so of course – it’s safe for solo female travellers.
 This is a pretty cool city with a liberal, open attitude and for the most part, you’re going to be pretty safe exploring what it has to offer you.
 At the same time, it’s still a city.

 That means you will have to take some precautions – stuff you probably already have to think about as a female, right?
-Nothing to worry about though, and we’ve got some handy tips for solo female travellers in Berlin to help you get to know this cool city like a pro.
+Nothing to worry about though, and I’ve got some handy tips for solo female travellers in Berlin to help you get to know this cool city like a pro.